chennychenchen99/AutoScorer/models/trained_model_files/README.md

 # Download the Model Files

-Go to our project Google Drive folder here: https://drive.google.com/drive/folders/1wAfL-15s6qEdVkyqX0Ia-BfGcdVORafb and drag the model folders from the Drive into this directory.
+Go to our Google Drive folder here: https://drive.google.com/drive/folders/15oIKRbZzbkf8SIr2uksveQ9B0LZD-YjK?usp=sharing and drag the model folders from the Drive into this directory.

 These are the three model folders: